US nighttime lights data, 1994 (DMSP, composite from 29 orbits)

 Click on the “Go to Download V2.2” button for the most recent year’s data

-Download the file ending with .average_masked.dat.tif.gz
+Download file ending with .average_masked.dat.tif.gz for most recent year

 Let’s also grab data for the “oldest” year available.

-Navigate to the parent directory and find the annual data in the v21/
+Navigate to the parent directory and find the annual data in the v21/ folder

-There are two files ending in .average_masked.dat.tif.gz
+There are two files ending in .average_masked.dat.tif.gz here.

 Download the first one (April through December)